blakeblackshear/frigate/docs/docs/development/contributing.md

 cd web && npm run dev
 ```

-#### 3a.
-Run the development server against a non-local instance

-To run the development server against a non-local instance, you will need to modify the API_HOST default return in `web/src/env.js`.

 #### 4. Making changes

 The Web UI is built using [Vite](https://vitejs.dev/), [Preact](https://preactjs.com), and [Tailwind CSS](https://tailwindcss.com).